iHomeschool Network

 – Ticia, Adventures in Mommydom

-15. Life Skills Matter
+15. Invest in Life Skills

 Don’t overlook teaching life skills.
 They’re called life skills for a reason.